PREPARATION OF HARD TISSUES – BONE AND TEETH – 1

 The preparation of histological sections of hard tissues is a challenge that must be solved by specific methodologies.

-Bone and teeth are rigid tissues due to the presence of a great amount of mineral salts in their extracellular spaces, mainly crystals of calcium phosphate composition.
-For this reason they are also called mineralizated or calcified tissues.
+Bone and teeth are rigid tissues due to the presence of a large amount of mineral salts in their extracellular spaces, mainly crystals of calcium phosphate.
+They are also called mineralizated or calcified tissues.

-The following page describe some methods for obtaining histological sections by first dissolving and getting rid of the calcium salts.
+As they are very hard, regular microtomes are not suitable for sectioning them.
+However, special microtomes can do so.
+The following page describes some methods for obtaining histological sections after dissolving and getting rid of the calcium salts.